-The main disadvantage of telemarketing is that it is considered a nuisance – this is because many sales teams are guilty of calling prospects at unusual hours, i.e., at dinner time or during busy hours at work.
-On top of that, telemarketing teams can also be rather persistent until they get what they want, which is either a sale or the promise of a follow-up.
+The main disadvantage of telemarketing is that people think it’s a nuisacnce.
+This is because many sales teams are guilty of calling prospects at unusual hours, i.e., at dinner time or during busy hours at work.
+On top of that, telemarketing teams can also be persistent until they get what they want, either a sale or the promise of a follow-up.

-That is why people either ignore or reject these calls outright or put their number on no-call lists to avoid telemarketers.
-The government of Australia has permitted certain hours for telemarketing, and it has also set specific standards that must be followed by all businesses.
+As a result, people either ignore or reject these calls outright or put their number on no-call lists to avoid telemarketers.
+The government of Australia has permitted certain hours for telemarketing, and has also set specific standards to be followed by all businesses.

 Costly Training and Customer Lists

 Telemarketing can be costly in terms of both process and workforce needed to execute it.
 It can be expensive to obtain customer lists, and even that contact information might be useless sometimes.

 Moreover, training inexperienced salespeople on how to sell your product or service over the phone also requires many resources.

 Besides, the more workforce you hire, the more expensive it will be for your business to execute telemarketing, especially if the calls end up being ineffective at lead generation.